NativeScript/docs-v7/ui/animation.md

 }
 ```

-* CSS animations apply with lower precedence like any other CSS settings, so any local values set in your element will cancel the animation.
+> CSS animations apply with lower precedence, like any other CSS settings, so any local values set in your element will cancel the animation.

-In NativeScript the following properties can be animated:
+NativeScript lets you animate the following properties:

 - opacity
 - backgroundColor